AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: System Model and Overview

 \subsection{Desired Properties}

-We target the following security properties for \name ledgers: \begin{compactitem} \item[\textit{\textbf{Verifiability:}}] clients should be able to obtain easily verifiable evidence that the ledger they interact with is internally \textit{correct} and \textit{consistent}.
-In particular, it means that none of the previously inserted transaction was neither modified nor deleted, and there are no conflicting transactions.
-Traditionally, the verifiability is achieved by replicating the ledger (like in blockchains) or by trusted auditors who download the full copy of the ledger and sequentially validate it.
-However, this property should be provided even if the operator does not wish to share the full database with third parties.
-Besides, the system should be \textit{self-auditable}, such that any client can easily verify (and prove to others) that some transaction is included in the ledger, and she can prove the state of the ledger at the given point in time.
+We target the following security properties: \begin{compactitem} \item[\textit{\textbf{Verifiability:}}] clients should be able to obtain easily verifiable evidence that the ledger they interact with is internally \textit{correct} and \textit{consistent}.
+In particular, it means that none of the previously inserted transactions was neither modified nor deleted, and there are no conflicting transactions.
+Besides, the system should be \textit{self-auditable}, such that any client can verify that some transaction is included in the ledger.

-\item[\textit{\textbf{Non-Equivocation:}}] the system should protect from forking attacks and thus guarantee that no concurrent (equivocating) versions of the ledger exist at any point in time.
-The consequence of this property is that whenever a client interacts with the ledger or relies on the ledger's logged artifacts, the client is ensured that other clients have ledger views consistent with her view.
+\item[\textit{\textbf{Non-Equivocation:}}] the system should protect from forking attacks and thus guarantee that no concurrent versions of the ledger exist at any point in time.

-\item[\textit{\textbf{Censorship Evidence:}}] preventing censorship in a centralized system is particularly challenging, as its operator can simply pretend unavailability in order to censor undesired queries or transactions.
-However, this property requires that whenever the operator censors client's requests, the client can do a resolution of an arbitrary (i.e., censored) request publicly.
-We emphasize that proving censorship is a non-trivial task since it is difficult to distinguish ``pretended'' unavailability from ``genuine'' one.
-Genuine censorship evidence enables clients to enforce potential service-level agreements with the operator, either by a legal dispute or by automated rules encoded in smart contracts. \end{compactitem} Besides those properties, we intend the system to provide \textit{privacy} (keeping the clients' communication confidential), \textit{efficiency} and \textit{high performance}, not introducing any significant overhead, \textit{deploy-ability} with today's technologies and infrastructures, as well as \textit{flexibility} enabling various applications and scenarios.
+\item[\textit{\textbf{Censorship Evidence:}}] detecting censorship in a centralized system is challenging, as its operator can simply pretend unavailability to censor undesired queries or transactions.
+We emphasize that proving censorship is a non-trivial task since it is difficult to distinguish ``pretended'' unavailability from ``genuine'' one. \end{compactitem} Next, we intend our system to provide \textit{privacy} (keeping the clients' communication confidential), \textit{efficiency}, \textit{deployability} with today's technologies and infrastructures, and \textit{flexibility} enabling various use cases.